Red Faction II

-Red Faction II is a first-person shooter video game developed by Volition and published by THQ for the PlayStation 2, GameCube, Xbox and Microsoft Windows.
-It is the sequel to Red Faction and the second installment of the Red Faction series.
-This sequel changed the direction of the first game by introducing a greater emphasis on action and a new setting on Earth, rather than Mars.
+Red Faction II is a first-person shooter video game developed by Volition and published by THQ for the PlayStation 2, GameCube, Windows and Xbox.
+It is the sequel to Red Faction and the second installment in the Red Faction series.
+The game changed the direction of the first game by introducing a greater emphasis on action and a new setting on Earth, rather than Mars.

+The game was later ported to the PlayStation 4 by Plaion on the PlayStation Store and released in August of 2017.

 Gameplay

 Multiplayer

 Red Faction II features local multiplayer.
 Deathmatch, Bagman, Arena (all available with either individual or team play), Capture the Flag, and "Regime" (an unlockable mode equivalent to Bagman) can be played across a selection of around 40 levels, each with destructible walls.
 Every game mode except Capture the Flag has the same stage set; Capture the Flag has another set of levels dedicated to it.

 Players can also create their own bots.
 Bots, like the human players, are able to keep statistics pertaining to gameplay.
 Bots obtain more statistic points as they fight matches in multiplayer, which allows the player to upgrade their abilities as they are used.
 These statistics include Health, Damage, Agility, and Accuracy.
 There are also two other stats pertaining to their gameplay: Camping Tendency and Aggressiveness.